 Photographic Composition Course

-Learn the literature of photographs and what makes some photographs strong and some weak.
+My favorite class to teach, hands down!
+Learn the literature of camerawork and what makes some photographs strong and some weak.
 Then make more interesting photographs yourself!
-Join us for a spirited exploration and debate on what makes photographs work, not work and fall by the biblical wayside.
+Join us for a spirited exploration and conversations on what makes some photographs work, and others fall by the wayside.
 We look at Composition’s tenets and we look at your work, so bring it!
-Photography is an art and as such wants to be practiced.
+Photography is an art and as such wants to be practiced by you.

 Using Richard Zakia’s seminal work Photographic Composition: A Visual Guide, we will explore as a group the craft work of making photographs visually compelling.
 Learning photographic composition as a tool teaches us the vernacular to converse about and thus practice better photography.
 It will transform your visual sense.
 You can use any camera you want, even your iPhone.